7 awesome natural wonders in Puerto Escondido

-- Bask on a secluded beach.
+- Go fishing or bask on a secluded beach.
 Both Agua Blanca and Roca Blanca are still-wild beaches where you’ll see few crowds and can spend the day lazing in a hammock enjoying fresh oysters and grilled fish.

 - Go swamp trekking and then tour a crocodile infested lagoon at Barra de Navidad (Oaxaca), just a five minute ride out of town past La Punta.
-Getting scared silly is a good sign you’ve ventured far off the beaten path.
+When it comes to outdoor adventure, getting scared silly is a good sign you’ve ventured far off the beaten path.

 And that’s not the end of things to do in Puerto Escondido.
 Check out these posts:

 Do you love food, drink and outdoor adventure?
 Want to be the first to receive news, giveaways, recipes and more about Puerto Escondido?